HDMI 2.1 – Everything you need to know

-Development of HDMI began in 2002 and it went on sale in 2003.
+The development of HDMI began in 2002 and it went on sale in 2003.
 It also saw several improvements in recent years.
 As the needs of televisions have changed, new features have also been added to it.
 But HDMI is now set for a bigger than ever upgrade with new HDMI 2.1.

 The most recent HDMI specification was 2.0 that included lossless audio codecs along with metadata for HDR and HLG.
 Now the HDMI 2.1 is set to be available with lots of features that will change the current state of your home cinema.

 The bandwidth of HDMI cable has been increased from 18Gbps to 48Gbps.
-It allows more data to be passed.
+It allows for more data to be passed.
 Here are the features added in HDMI 2.1.

 - Higher video resolutions including 4K content at 120fps, 8K at 60fps to the maximum of 10K at 120fps